twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 });
 ```

 In the first line, we're asking the `bodyParser` library to take any requests that contain application/x-www-form-urlencoded message bodies and parse the contents into a JavaScript object.
 This object is passed along as [a `body` property on the `Request` object][request.body] maintained by express.
-In our application, POST requests, which add new names to the list will contain URL-encoded name data, will be parsed by this handler before being forwarded on to a more specific handler by express.
+In our application, POST requests, which add new names to the list and contain URL-encoded name data, will be parsed by this handler before being forwarded on to a more specific handler by express.

-The second line instructs express to delegate _any_ request to the "model.json" endpoint to our Falcor router, which we have not yet defined (we will soon).
+The second line instructs express to delegate _any_ request for the "model.json" endpoint to our Falcor router, which we have not yet defined (we will soon).
 So, a GET request to "http://localhost:9090/model.json" will be handled here, as will POST requests to the same endpoint.
 For POST requests to this endpoint with a URL-encoded body, the body will first be parsed by `bodyParser` before being forwarded on to our router.

 The third line serves up any static resources in the root of our project.
 While this wildcard is probably not appropriate for production, it is sufficient for this type of simple demo.
 Ideally, you should restrict access to static resources instead of allowing all source files to be served up.